 - When dining out, if possible, ask for a kid’s meal or smaller size- not the supersize portion.
 I like to order from the appetizers or even to share with a friend when I know the portion size will be too much food.

 Want to make portioning easy?
-I’ve got it all measured out for you three meals a day plus a snack right in my 10-week Plan!
-You’ll eat delicious food and learn how to make it in just the right sizes.
-Join the thousands of others losing weight and getting fit with me here at www.DeniseAustin.com AND you’ll be a part of my online community and can post your own question for Ask Denise.
-Join the conversation today.
-I can’t wait to hear from you!
+I’ve got it all measured out for you in my LifeFit 360 10-Week Whole Body Plan!
+You’ll eat delicious food based on YOUR preferences, and learn how to make it in just the right sizes.
+Join the thousands of others losing weight and getting fit with me – start your 7-day free trial now!

 Have a great week!